 If you are a young person aged between 12-25 years and want to find out information on mental and physical health, alcohol and other drugs and work and study, please visit the Young people section which may help.

 eheadspace is a confidential, free and secure space where young people 12 - 25 or their family can chat, email or speak on the phone with a qualified youth mental health professional.
-Visit the eheadspace website or call 1800 650 890.
+Visit eheadspace or call 1800 650 890.

 Each headspace centre provides slightly different services and programs.
 To find out what services are provided by each centre, please visit our centres page.
 You can also visit our Who we are page for more general information.